sidney-eliot/3d-artists-handbook/content/theory/composition.md

 ### Negative Space
 Positive space is a subject or point of interest and negative space is the surrounding area.
 More negative space gives the artwork space to breath, while less negative space makes it more claustrophobic.
 Both can be good or bad, depending on what kind of mood the artwork should convey.

-- To-Do: Examples
+- _To-Do: Examples_

 ### Energy Lines
-Found in the pose of the character, can however also appear in the environment as rivers and roads for example.
+Energy lines are found in a character’s pose; however, they can also appear in the environment, like in rivers and roads, for instance.

 ![[Pasted image 20230604161249.png|450]]

 ### Guiding Lines

-An object that guides the eye to a position, when correctly placed they can make the eye travel around the image the way the artist wants them to.
+Guiding lines pull the eye along a path toward a specific position; when correctly deployed, they can encourage the viewer’s eye to travel around the image the way the artist envisioned.
 An all-time favorite is open umbrellas, because they so nicely guide the eye back into the artwork with their arch and can be held at any angle.

 ![[Pasted image 20230604161413.jpg|450]]